Hidden Windows 11 24H2 Features

 7. PowerToys Run: The Quick Launcher Windows Needs

-Windows 11 has built-in search and a Start menu for launching apps, but power users often desire something quicker.
-PowerToys Run is Microsoft's solution (inspired by macOS Spotlight) for this need: a universal launcher for applications, files, and actions that instantly appears and finds what you need as you type.
-Instead of navigating menus or using the slower Start search, PowerToys Run lets you invoke a floating search box in the screen's center and launch any program, document, or even execute commands within seconds.
+While Windows 11 has built-in search and a Start menu, power users often need something quicker.
+PowerToys Run is Microsoft's solution (inspired by macOS Spotlight): a universal launcher for applications, files, and actions that instantly appears as you type.

 How to Open and Use It